TheHive-Project/CortexDocs/api/api-guide.md

 # API Guide
-This guide applies only to Cortex 2.
+This guide applies only to Cortex 2 and newer.
 It is not applicable to Cortex 1.

 ## Table of Contents
   * [Introduction](#introduction)